google/gsocguides/pages/student/06-writing_a_proposal.md

 **Name and Contact Information**

 Putting your full name on the proposal is not enough.
-Provide full contact information, including email addresses, websites, IRC nick, postal address and telephone number.
+Provide full contact information, including email addresses, websites, IRC nick, and telephone number.

 **Title**